jallanxjallan/onemanairforce/adaptation/stories/black_flights.md

 ---
+category: past
+date: 04 March 1948
+status: draft
 title: Black Flights
-date: 04 March 1948
-status: new

 ---

-In March 1948, Suryadarma orders Bob to transport Republican opium to Bukittinggi.
+Suryadarma orders Bob to transport Republican opium to Bukittinggi.
 Bob knows that if he is intercepted, the Dutch could jail him for decades as a drug smuggler.
 Nevertheless, he accepts the commission without complaint.